alicevision/AliceVision/INSTALL_macOS.md

 [^7]: This is only required if you intend to build SWIG from source.
 It requires a BISON newer than the one provided by Apple and therefore the external binary must be on your `$PATH` *first*.
 Look at the documentation of your shell on how to do this.

-[^8]: This is only required if you plan to build the AliceVision SWIG bindings.
+[^8]: This is only required if you plan to build the AliceVision SWIG bindings. *Please* use a virtual environment to save yourself from pain.

 [^9]: Alternatively you can also use `yasm`.
 These are mainly required by libVPX and ffmpeg.